 Overview of General Call for Presentations

-The 38th CSUN Assistive Technology Conference invites submissions of presentations for this conference to be held March 13-17, 2023, at the Anaheim Marriott.
-The CSUN AT Conference is the world's longest-running and largest conference of its kind on the topic of assistive technology and the positive impact on persons with disabilities.
+The 39th CSUN Assistive Technology Conference invites submissions of presentations for this conference to be held March 18-22, 2024, at the Anaheim Marriott.
+The CSUN AT Conference is the world's longest-running and largest conference of its kind on the topic of assistive technology and promotes an inclusive environment and positive impact on persons with disabilities.

 Reviewers will be looking for presentations in the general domains of new concepts concerning hardware and software, adaptive devices, access to technology, training programs, results of research, and overall best practices in any area of assistive technology.
 A wide variety of submissions are encouraged for the Call for Presentations in the topics listed below.